Common Sleep Disorders Connected With ADHD

 Restless sleep

 Individuals who were able to fall sleep usually are quite restless during their sleep.
 They are agitated and can easily awaken even by small noises.
 “When individuals with ADHD finally fall asleep, their sleep is restless.
 They toss and turn.
 They awaken at any noise in the house,” William Dodson, M.D. wrote.
-Often, their partners choose to sleep elsewhere since the individual with ADHD can sometimes, kick or punch in bed.
-Individuals who are restless sleepers reported feeling tired and not refresh after a night’s rest.
+Often, their partners choose to sleep elsewhere since the individual with ADHD can sometimes kick or punch in bed.
+Individuals who are restless sleepers reported feeling tired and not refreshed after a night’s rest.

 Difficulty waking